-Sago palm care is easy making sago plants an excellent plant for inexperienced gardeners.
-The sago palm grows primarily in the landscape across the southern states but also grown as an indoor house plant.
+Sago palm care is easy and one reason why sago plants are excellent plants for inexperienced gardeners.
+The sago grows primarily in the landscape across the southern states but used as an indoor house plant.

-Commonly called the “sago palm” or “king sago palm” they are one of those plants that look like a palm – like the ponytail palm – but is not a “cycad palm” or other palm but just a cycad (Cycas revoluta).
+Commonly called the “sago palm” or “king sago palm.”
+They resemble a palm – like the ponytail palm – but they are not a “cycad palm” or other any other palm just a cycad (Cycas revoluta).

 The plant produces cones and bears attractive, palm-like feathery foliage making it very similar looking to palms, and tree ferns.

-Called a prehistoric plant, sago palms with strong natural defenses against predators adapts to a wide variety of conditions.
+Called a prehistoric plant, the sago provides strong natural defenses against predators and adapts to a wide variety of conditions.